magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

 * **Sounds:** Audio files, such as music or sound effects, enhance the immersive experience by adding an auditory layer to the environment.

 Each asset type plays a unique role in crafting an interactive, engaging space that responds to user input and enhances the overall experience.

+## Understanding Asset Collections

+Asset collections allow applications to group related assets together for easier management.
+For example, in a multi-user space, all images and models for a thing that exists in the space, such as a table, might be stored in a single asset collection.
+This approach allows developers to ensurie assets remain logically grouped.

+While its name reflects it's primary purpose - to represent a collection of assets - its metadata-centric design also supports the storage of **generic data** in services.

+As such, asset collections support a broader set of use cases.
+You should consider both its **asset grouping** and **generic data storage** functionalities when integrating Asset Collections into your projects.

+### Purpose and Flexibility

+1. **Asset Management**
+   Asset Collections group and manage multiple assets such as images, models, and textures required for virtual environments.
+This many-to-one relationship is defined at the asset level, where a single Asset Collection can hold multiple associated assets, but an asset is tied to only one Asset Collection.

+2. **Data Storage**
+   Asset Collections also store non-asset data through their metadata.
+This enables applications to store key-value pairs in a flexible manner, making Asset Collections suitable for systems that do not rely on physical assets.

 ## Asset CRUD Operations